flamerecca/yii2-gitbook-cookbook/scaling.md

 ];
 ```

-Load balancing without server affinity increases scalability but raises one more issue regarding the assets: assets availability in all servers.
-Consider request**1**for a page is being received by server**A**.
+負載平衡（Load balancing） without server affinity increases scalability but raises one more issue regarding the assets: assets availability in all servers.
+Consider request **1 **for a page is being received by server**A**.
 Server**A**will generate assets and write them in local directory.
 Then the HTML output returned to the browser which then generates request**2**for the asset.
 If you configure the server affinity, this request will hit server **A **given the server is still available and the server will return the requested asset.
 But in this case the request may or may not hit server**A**.
 It can hit server**B**that still has not generated the asset in local directory thus returning`404 Not Found`.
 Server**B**will eventually generate the assets.
 The more servers you have the longer time they need to catch up with each others and that increases the number of`404 Not Found`for the assets.

 The best thing you can do to avoid this is by using[Asset Combination and Compression](http://www.yiiframework.com/doc-2.0/guide-structure-assets.html#combining-compressing-assets).
 As described above, when you deploy your application, generally deployment platform can be set to execute hook such as`composer install`.
 Here you can also execute asset combination and compression using`yii asset assets.php config/assets-prod.php`.
 Just remember everytime you add new asset in your application, you need to add that asset in the`asset.php`configuration.